MV0000/MV0000/README.md

 - 👋 Hi, I’m @MV0000
-- 👀 I’m interested in everything everything IT.
+- 👀 I’m interested in everything IT.
 - 🌱 I’m currently learning Java.
 - 💞️ I’m looking to collaborate on new projects.
 - 📫 How to reach me murats.vor@outlook.com